mckennapsean/dissertation/chapters/background.md

 **_TODO_**:

-  - section on UCD (2 pars), overview of this space and connections to vis
-  - section on evaluation (2 pars), overview of this space and what is missing
   - eventually, section on agile, probably no time to research yet
   - revisit framing of intro here: nod to DAF as way to combine them all, how they are disparate, and why that matters